Blue Mountain Century Scenic Bikeway

 The 108-mile Blue Mountain Century Scenic Bikeway is a breathtakingly beautiful loop that starts and ends in Heppner, a full-service community with secure places to leave your vehicle while you ride.

-The route is rich in history — Heppner was founded by Irish immigrants in 1887 — and initially follows the Blue Mountain Scenic Byway, rolling through valleys before climbing east through the Umatilla National Forest and then offering a thrill-ride descent to Highway 395, near Ukiah.
+The route is rich in history — Heppner was founded by Irish immigrants in 1887 — and initially follows the Blue Mountain Scenic Byway, rolling through valleys before climbing east through the Umatilla National Forest and then offering a thrill-ride descent to Highway 395, near Ukiah, where you can find overnight accommodations, a grocery store and a cafe.
 There the route turns north, transitioning from forest to rangeland before heading west along Highway 74 through more of Eastern Oregon’s rolling hills and back to Heppner.

 This route offers plenty of climbing — the top of the Umatilla Forest section is more than 3,000 feet above Heppner.
-But take your time and enjoy the ride, because you’ll have plenty to look at.
+But while the hills are long, they are not that steep.
+Take your time and enjoy the ride, because you’ll have plenty to look at.

 Motorized Vehicle Traffic: Low, except for Highway 395, which is busier with a minimal shoulder at best